Congressional District # 06

 WAITE PARK WELLSEPA ID# MND981002249

-Two City of Waite Park water supply wells were located on the Burlington Northern property in 1963; currently, the wellfield consists of four wells.
+Two city of Waite Park water supply wells were located on the Burlington Northern property in 1963; currently, the wellfield consists of four wells.
 The Electric Machinery property is being used for industrial purposes and is surrounded by industrial and commericial properties.
 The Burlington Northern property is used for a mixture of industrial and commercial purposes, with commercial properties and residences to the south.
-The Waite Park wells and water supply treatment plant are located in the eastern third of the Burlington Northern property.
-About one-half of the property has been turned over to Waite Park which has sold some parcels for industrial development.
-Virtually all Waite Park residences are served by the municipal water system.
+The Waite Park Wells and water supply treatment plant are located in the eastern one-third of the Burlington Northern property.
+About one-half of the property has been turned over to Waite Park which has sold some other parcels for industrial development.
+Approximately 6,700 people reside in Waite Park, and virtually all are served by the municipal water system.
 The adjacent Sauk River joins the Mississippi River two miles from the site.

 Site ResponsibilityThis site is being addressed through state, municipal, and potentially responsible parties' actions.
+Potentially responsible parties are parties EPA has determined may be legally responsible for the site's contamination.
 The site is part of the United States Environmental Protection Agency's (EPA's) Deferral Pilot Agreement with the state of Minnesota and the Minnesota Pollution Control Agency (MPCA) is the lead agency managing cleanup at the site.
-MPCA manages the site as three State Superfund sites known as Waite Park Wells, Electric Machinery, and Burlington Northern Car Shop.

-As a result of emergency actions in response to the contamination discovered in the Waite Park municipal wells in 1986, MPCA issued a decision that the long-term water supply response action was to treat the water supply using an air stripper.
-The responsible parties for the Electric Machinery and Burlington Northern Railroad sites implemented construction of the response action and, by agreement with the City of Waite Park, funded advanced water treatment in lieu of future operation and maintenance, which the City of Waite Park funds and conducts.
+In March 1986, as a result of emergency actions in response to the contamination discovered in the Waite Park municipal wells, MPCA issued a decision that the long-term water supply response action was to treat the water supply using an air stripper.
+In response to state enforcement documents, the responsible parties for the Electric Machinery and Burlington Northern Railroad sites implemented construction of the response action and, by agreement with the city of Waite Park, funded advanced water treatment in lieu of future operation and maintenance, which the city of Waite Park funds and conducts.
 Site investigations have determined that the majority of the contamination in the municipal well water resulted from releases from the Electric Machinery site.

 ContactsRemedial Project Manager, U.S. EPA